msalas74/budgettracker/README.md

 # Budget Tracker Application

 This mobile application helps to keep track of you daily budget goals.
+Built with Ionic framework with Firebase for the backend database.
+Ng-Cordova is added for future features like local storage.
+I've added the Android platform to build native application.
+You can add the iOS platform to tryout the application on your iPhones.
+But I don't have any plans for building the app for iOS since I don't own an iPhone.

 ## Features
 * User registration